TechBrenda/sickfits-backend/README.md

 # Advanced-React

 This is the frontend project for the Wesbos course on Advanced React and GraphQL.
+This README contains notes on both how to run the project and interesting things I learned in the course.

 # Prisma
 ## Install